ALTIBASE/Documents/Manuals/Altibase_trunk/eng/StoredProcedure1_Eng.md

 ##### cursor_name

-This is the name of the cursor to open
+This is the name of the cursor to open.

 A cursor having this name must have been declared in the declare section of the current block or an outer block.